tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

         vlans:
         - network3

+Note that the selector values are supplied by the fulfillment service; these values are used to label the created Hosts without any input needed from the tenant.

 If the tenant wishes to specify host properties, they can filter hosts by specifying hostSelectors that use standard Kubernetes `matchLabel` and `matchExpression` syntax; for example, this HostPool specification will require that the fc430 hosts be located on rack R2, but not in cabinet C2: